jdcloudcom/en/API/Object-Storage-Service/overview.md

 ## Introduction
 Object Storage Service APIs

-Note: OpneAPI APIs do not support IAM sub-users to access.
-When access via sub-user, please use [Compatible S3 API](https://docs.jdcloud.com/en/object-storage-service/compatibility-api-overview).
+Note: The following OpenAPIs do not support access by IAM sub-users.
+When access by sub-user is required, please use [Compatible S3 API](https://docs.jdcloud.com/en/object-storage-service/compatibility-api-overview).

 ### Version
 v1